neoforged/Documentation/docs/resources/client/particles.md

 ## Particle Descriptions

-Particle descriptions are JSON files in the `assets/<namespace>/particles` directory and has the same name as the [particle type][particletype].
-The description takes in a list of textures relative to `assets/<namespace>/textures/particles`.
+Particle descriptions are JSON files in the `assets/<namespace>/particles` directory.
+A particle description has the same name as its associated [particle type][particletype], and consists of a list of textures relative to `assets/<namespace>/textures/particles`.

 A particle description looks something like this: